 What is more, he found it in a quite unexpected place.
 For it is not in a watercolour or a painting, but rather in a line etching, and in a project whose objective was more antiquarian than artistic.

 In 1811 Cotman embarked on a series of sixty etchings of architectural subjects in Norfolk.
 He was not so much interested in the grandest subjects such as Norwich Cathedral, but rather in out-of-the way curiosities, humble survivals down obscure back lanes and overgrown churchyards.
 St Benet’s satisfied all these preferences.
-Its site is flat Bure marshland north of Acle and today is approached down a narrow (but mostly surfaced) field track from Ludham, or for the majority of contemporary tourists, by boat.
+Its site is the flat Bure marshland north of Acle and today is approached down a narrow (but mostly surfaced) field track from Ludham, or for many contemporary tourists, by boat.
 It stands in an ocean of space, and seems designed with the sole idea of pointing out the scale of the sky.
 St Benet’s, it has to be said, is a building of extremely incidental architectural or antiquarian interest.
 There was once a major medieval abbey here, although it is difficult to fathom quite why, since the site is pretty much without foundations.
 Unsurprisingly the abbey itself is now levelled to the sward.
 The only surviving historical structure is the abbey’s gatehouse redeveloped in the eighteenth century as the site of a windmill to grind rape seed, and then sometime in the late eighteenth or early nineteenth century adapted as a wind pump to lift water from the surrounding grazing land into the river Bure.

 Cotman made several visits to St Benet’s.
-The first is dateable to 1807 or 1808, and resulted in an upright watercolour at the Lady Lever Art Gallery, Port Sunlight recording the mill from the south west:
+The first is dateable to 1807 or 1808, and resulted in an upright watercolour at the Lady Lever Art Gallery, Port Sunlight recording the mill from the west:

 The view looks more-or-less directly across the face of the gatehouse to a distant postmill.
 If the distant mill ever existed, it would have been located near the junction of the Hundred Stream and the Thurne River, but there is nothing indicated in that north-east direction in the map of Norfolk published by William Faden in 1797.

 This watercolour is painted in a slightly naif style with well-defined washes and a frank sense of process that Cotman turned into a distinctive manner in the years about 1808.
 The style coincides with his first extended essays in oil painting, and also with the establishment of a series of drawings for circulation amongst his pupils.
 He advertised a series of six hundred of these in 1809, and the Lady Lever watercolour bears a number ‘1276’ that shows that eventually it took its place in the series.
-For the more advances students, who were practicing painting in watercolour, the frankness of the process would have made it a good example to copy.
+For the more advanced students, who were practicing painting in watercolour, the frankness of the process would have made it a good example to copy.

 The San Francisco Museum of Art has a version of the composition that is almost certainly such a copy by an able pupil: